 Birmingham Overtime Violations Lawyers

-Over Two Decades of Combined Legal Experience in Your Corner
+Over 50+ Years of Combined Legal Experience in Your Corner

 There are laws in place that require employers to pay all hourly and some salaried employees according to overtime hour standards.
 Sadly, there are many cases in which unscrupulous employers require their employees to work "off the clock" or fail to pay them overtime premiums for the overtime hours that are worked.
 Although employers understand these laws, some deliberately try to find loopholes to avoid paying overtime hours.